 Grab a minsk and hit the road.
 These bikes can be purchased for as little as a few hundred US dollars and you'll often not have too many troubles selling the bike off to another traveller when the time comes to leave Vietnam.
 The bikes are only semi-reliable, but just about any local with a screwdriver should be able to fix it up should you have minor ailments.
 If you don't want to listen to us, listen to your Mum -- invest in a helmet -- easily purchased in both Hanoi and Saigon.
 For more information, read our feature story on exploring Vietnam by motorcycle.

 Long, with a scenic flat coastline, Vietnam can be a great destination for cyclists.
 The only really gruelling part is the northern mountains -- even the Central Highlands are not really all that hilly.
 Most nearly every town in Vietnam will have some lodgings, so you shouldn't struggle for a room.
-Things to pack -- a good supply of inner tubes and patch kits -- and of course, your bike -- but you probably knew that already.
+Things to pack: a good supply of inner tubes and patch kits -- and of course, your bike -- but you probably knew that already.
 Vietnamese bikes are not of a very high standard, so BYO bike is a very good idea.
-The country has a pretty good network of secondary roads which are far preferable to cycling on the main road, where cyclists rank just above chickens in the pecking order ... get it ;-) -- you will be expected to yield to all larger vehicles.
+The country has a pretty good network of secondary roads which are far preferable to cycling on the main road, where cyclists rank just above chickens in the pecking order -- you will be expected to yield to all larger vehicles.

-This is only really an option in the Mekong Delta, where you can travel in both tourist boats for short haul trips and take freighters for longer trips.
+This is only really an option in the Mekong Delta, where you can travel in both tourist boats for short-haul trips and take freighters for longer trips.
 The former are comfortable, the latter can sometimes be comfortable, other times less so.
 Boat transport is slow -- figure on two days for a trip from My Tho to Chau Doc on the Cambodian border.
-The most popular tourist service are the ferries from Saigon to Vung Tao, and the boats from Chau Doc to Phnom Penh.
+The most popular tourist services are the ferries from Saigon to Vung Tao, and the boats from Chau Doc to Phnom Penh.
 Boat travel generally works out as being more expensive than bus travel over a similar route.